Partners

 (http://www.a-eon.com)

 A-Eon Technology, established in 2009, is a company formed by Trevor Dickinson, Anthony Moorley and Ben Hermans with the purpose to develop and manufacture a new high end hardware capable of running AmigaOS version 4 and higher.
 This hardware, the AmigaOne X1000 is the ideal successor of the former AmigaOne by Eyetech.
-The AmigaOne X1000 will be available as a complete systems only with custom case, keyboard and mouse.
+The AmigaOne X1000 is available as a complete systems only with custom case, keyboard and mouse.

 ACube Systems